SNUDerek/snuderek.github.com/resume.md

 ## professional projects

-in chronological order of participation, earliest to latest
+listed in chronological order of participation, earliest to latest

 **retrieval-based dialog assistant and conversation classifier**